cmholton/QwickSound/README.md

     * SpryAudio jar (spryaudio-1.x.x.jar found in the dist directory of this repo)
     * The media files that you want to play
     * The third-party audio libraries (those found in the lib-mp3-ogg and lib-aac directories of this repo).
-* NOTE: Not all of the libraries are necessary, depending on the specific type(s) of file formats you plan on playing.
+* NOTE: Not all of the libraries are necessary, depending on the specific type(s) of audio formats you plan on playing.
 See the README-LIBS file in this repo's lib-mp3-ogg directory for specific information.
 * NOTE: The JAAD library (located in the lib-aac directory) must be on the end of the classpath in order to play AAC files.
 See the *Known Issues* section below for more information.